Term of the Moment

 MacBook Air

-Launched in 2008, the Air is Apple's lightest laptop, and its touchpad added gesture-based multitouch like the iPhone.
+Launched in 2008, the Air was initially Apple's lightest laptop, and its touchpad added gesture-based multitouch like the iPhone.
 In 2023, a 15" Air debuted with the largest screen on an Air model, and an M3-based Air was introduced a year later.
 See MacBook Air, Macintosh Portable and Mac computer.

 CURRENT MACBOOK MODELS